Term insurance gives your dependents the necessary financial support in your absence.

 - future goals like children’s education and retirement for the spouse can be covered

 - you can pay off loans taken like home loans or higher education

 Term insurance is like car insurance.
-You take it in case your car is damaged; or, alternatively keep a security guard to watch your house when you are away; or have a backup parachute when skydiving.
-Most people will be never get their car totalled, house burgled or main parachute fail.
-But when that unfortunate event does happen the will be very happy to have that safety net.
+You take it in case your car is damaged; or, alternatively, keep a security guard to watch your house when you are away; or have a backup parachute when skydiving.
+Most people will never get their car totaled, house burgled or the main parachute fail.
+But when that unfortunate event does happen you will be very happy to have that safety net.

 Who should buy term insurance